Senior Apartments in 2024

 Low-Income Apartments for Seniors

-Over 17 million older adults are economically insecure, with incomes below 200 percent of the federal poverty level.5 With rising inflation and the dramatic cost of living increase, many areas of our country are in an affordable housing crisis.
-This is where low-income apartments for older adults come into play.
+There are more than 17 million older adults who are economically insecure, with incomes below 200 percent of the federal poverty level.5 With rising inflation and the dramatic cost of living increase, many areas of our country are in an affordable housing crisis.
+It’s where low-income apartments for older adults come into play.

 There are several types of limited-income housing for seniors, including those offered through the U.S. Department of Housing and Urban Development (HUD), Veterans Affairs, local and state subsidies, and nonprofit organizations.
 Below are several options to explore:

-• Housing Choice Voucher: This federal government program (also known as Section 8 housing) is for very low-income families, seniors, and disabled individuals.
-Participants can find their own housing and pay for some (or all) of the rent via their voucher.
+• Housing Choice Voucher: This federal government program (AKA Section 8 housing) is for extremely low-income families, seniors, and disabled individuals.
+Participants can find their housing and pay for some (or all) of the rent via their voucher.

 • Public Housing Program: Local public housing agencies (PHAs) manage public housing properties in apartments set aside for low-income seniors.

-• State Rental Assistance: In addition to federal rental assistance, there may be programs sponsored by your state or local government or other organizations that can help you.
+• State Rental Assistance: Aside from federal rental assistance, programs sponsored by your state or local government or other organizations could help you.

 • Veterans Administration Housing Help: The VA provides housing assistance for low-income veterans, including retirement homes, assisted living, and in-home care.

-• Supportive Housing for the Elderly Program: HUD’s Section 202 housing assistance provides very low-income individuals ages 62 and over the opportunity to live independently but with important support services such as nutrition, transportation, continuing education, and health-related services.
+• Supportive Housing for the Elderly Program: HUD’s Section 202 housing assistance provides extremely low-income individuals ages 62 and over the opportunity to live independently but with vital support services such as nutrition, transportation, continuing education, and health-related services.

 • Privately Owned Apartments: These low-income apartments offer reduced rental rates for seniors.
-As they are privately owned, contact your local or county office for guidance.
+They may feel more homely than regular apartments.
+Contact your local or county office for additional information.

 Federal and state agencies determine the income guidelines for low-income apartments.
 To find out if you qualify and for a list of senior apartment locations, contact your local public housing agency or HUD office.
-HUD also offers an information page that provides counsel for older adults on frequently-faced housing concerns.6 Finding affordable housing can feel like an uphill battle.
+HUD also offers an information page counseling older adults on frequently-faced housing concerns.6 Finding affordable housing can feel like an uphill battle.
 We’ve put together a guide on how to afford senior housing and elder care to help you through the process.

 Once you find a senior apartment, it’s time to apply.
-Remember, most of these apartments are full, and applicants are placed on a waiting list.
+Remember, most apartments are occupied, with applicants on a waiting list.
 However, certain exceptions will help your case, such as being homeless or living in an unsafe environment.
 Submitting your application to multiple HUD-sponsored apartments may increase the chances of being selected.

 Questions to Ask When Selecting a Senior Apartment